-If you’re going for Krisflyer Miles, Asia Miles, or Velocity Points, the $700 annual fee may well pay for itself with the points earned.
-The transfer rate to Skywards is not so valuable.
+If you’re going for Velocity Points or Qantas points, the $700 ($749 for Qantas) annual fee may well pay for itself with the points earned.
+The transfer rate to Krisflyer Miles, Asia Miles or Skywards are not as valuable.

 Citi Rewards points benefits and considerations

 Citi Rewards points don’t expire for the lifetime of you holding the card, and there’s also no points cap.
-This is one of the major benefits of the card – with unlimited points earning at excellent rates for Krisflyer or Velocity Miles (if you opt into Citi Rewards over Qantas).
+This is one of the major benefits of the card – with unlimited points earning at excellent rate for Velocity points and a relatively decent rate for Krisflyer, Asia Miles and Skywards (if you opt into Citi Rewards over Qantas).

 The minimum transfer levels to airline programs are high, with a minimum of 20,000 Citi Rewards points to be transferred.
 This differs significantly to American Express Membership rewards, which is more flexible.

-The Prestige Visa offers a great points earn rate for a Visa, on most eligible spend, to earn Krisflyer Miles, Velocity Points, or Asia Miles.
+The Prestige Visa offers a great points earn rate for a Visa, on most eligible spend, to earn Velocity Points or Qantas Points.